-A stressed, surprised or frightened dog experiences a massive shot of adrenaline and cortisol into the bloodstream.
-These are the fight-or-flight hormones.
+A stressed, surprised or frightened dog experiences a massive shot of adrenaline and cortisol — fight-or-flight hormones — in the bloodstream.
 They put the dog into survival mode to either flee from the threat or fight back.

-OK, what if a dog feels threatened by the child but is held so tight they can’t wriggle free?
+What if a dog feels threatened by a child hugging them but is held so tight they can’t wriggle free?
 What happens next?

 - If the dog is good-natured, then nothing may happen — except the dog feels miserable.

-- However, there’s a chance instinct clicks in.
-The dog unable to escape turns to fight and bites the child to make the hugging stop.
+- However, there’s a chance instinct takes over: The dog, unable to escape, turns to fight and bites the child to make the hugging stop.

 Why Children Shouldn’t Hug Dogs

-The American Veterinary Medical Association (AVMA) — as a sponsor of Dog Bite Prevention Week1 — advises against children hugging dogs.
+The American Veterinary Medical Association (AVMA) — as a sponsor of Dog Bite Prevention Week — advises against children hugging dogs.

 Because children are small, hugging puts them close to the dog’s mouth.
 Therefore, hug-related bites are often to the child’s face.